 When a girl reaches puberty, her ovaries (small egg-containing organs that are located on both sides of the uterus) make hormones that cause menstrual periods.
-The pituitary gland (located in the brain) releases chemical messengers called gonadotropins (FSH and LH) that “tell” the ovaries to release a mature egg once a month (See illustrations below).
+The pituitary gland (located in the brain) releases chemical messengers called gonadotropins (FSH and LH) that “tell” the ovaries to produce estrogen and to release a mature egg once a month (See illustrations below).
 This egg travels towards the uterus.
-If the egg isn’t fertilized by a sperm, the thick bloody lining that builds up in the uterus passes out of the body through the vagina as blood (a “period”, or “menstrual period”) two weeks later.
+If the egg isn’t fertilized by a sperm, the thick bloody lining that builds up in the uterus passes out of the body through the vagina as blood (a “period” or “menstrual period”) two weeks later.
 This whole process is called menstruation.

 What’s all that stuff that girls use for their periods?

 There are two main types of products that girls use for their periods: external protection and internal protection.

 - External protection products absorb menstrual flow after it leaves the body (through the vagina).
 These products include pads and panty-liners, which get attached to the underpants and are thrown away after use, unless a woman is using a reusable, washable cloth pad.

 - Internal protection products are inserted into the vagina and absorb or “catch” menstrual flow before it leaves the body.
 Options for internal protection include tampons, sea sponges, and disposable and reusable menstrual cups.